 A separate clinic intake process is not required if an agency does not plan to schedule from clinic events (the first two options described above).
 However, if scheduling will be done from clinic event pages, a separate intake process is necessary and must contain at least one special block, as noted below.

-Clinic intake processes and forms are dynamic, and thus maintained in Admin > Processes, Forms, and Profiles.
+Clinic intake processes and forms are dynamic, and maintained on the Admin > Processes, Forms, and Profiles page.
 Note, however, that clinic intake processes and forms appear in the Case/Matter module, not the Clinic module or Clinic Event module.

 The first form of a clinic intake process must contain the Associate With Appointment block.
 That block links the newly created incomplete intake with the clinic event appointment slot.
 That block also prevents two matters from being linked to the same appointment slot by providing a validation warning and a select box of other appointments for the same clinic event.

 There is also an In-Place Client Search block that is frequently used on clinic intake processes in lieu of a conflict search.

 The last form of the clinic intake process should contain the Redirect to Clinic Event block.
 This block takes the person completing the intake back to the clinic event instead of a case profile page.